sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Download and Install After Effects Latest.
 Use Darkest Theme.
 - Download and Install Premiere Pro Latest.
 Use Darkest Theme.
 - Download and Install Lightroom Latest.
 Use Darkest Theme.
+- Download and Install Audition Latest.
+Use Darkest Theme.

 ## Blender:
 - Download and Install Blender Latest.